-October 26th we decided to make our contribution to the struggle against the system of borders and prisons in all its forms.
+Dy accepting to be the general October 26th we decided to make our of the Lachine Canal, on the site of ano-D contractor for the new Laval mi- contribution to the struggle against the ther Tisseur project.
+We're not done. grant detention center, Tisseur Inc. system of borders and prisons in all its made a grave mistake.
+On the night of forms.
 We set fire to a truck on the banks